 - By Description/Unique ID: Filters objects and instances by their Description and Unique ID properties.

 - By State: Filters objects and instances by workflow state, including states from other assessment workflows.

-- Other: Additional filters based on plain text fields, select lists, and multi-select lists added to the focus object type in the assessment.
+- Other: Uses additional filters based on plain text fields, select lists, and multi-select lists added to the focus object type in the assessment.
 When entering keywords in a text field filter, press Enter on your keyboard to apply the filter.

 - To remove any unneeded filters, click the X beside the filter in the Filter Selection field.